Shenzhen–Zhanjiang high-speed railway

 The Shenzhen–Zhanjiang railway is a high-speed railway across the south of Guangdong province.
-Currently it runs from Jiangmen to Zhanjiang West.
-It will link the cities of Shenzhen and Zhanjiang when complete.
+Currently it runs from Shenzhen to Zhanjiang West.
+It links the cities of Shenzhen and Zhanjiang.

 History

 Announced as part of the 12th Five Year Plan for 2011–2016, it was projected that construction of this railway would begin.
 Tenders were called for early in 2013 with construction to begin before the end of that year.
 Construction officially began on 28 June 2014.
 The Jiangmen–Maoming section opened on 1 July 2018.

 Construction of Shenzhen to Jiangmen section started on 9 October 2022.
+On 4 December, a section of the railway under construction in Shenzhen collapsed following a cave-in, leaving 13 workers missing.